5 Ways We're Maximizing Our B2B Advertising Budget

 Whether you’re running campaigns for your own B2B business or managing paid search strategies for a client, you need to determine which metrics you need to focus on to effectively measure progress towards your goals.
 This will help you determine how to set your budget for the year.

 For Brett McHale, founder of Empiric Marketing, clearly defining KPI metrics for his clients has been a long-term project in his preparation for 2019.
 “Everyone likes to see improved surface metrics (cost per conversion, etc.),” Brett said.
-“My value to clients truly shows when it comes to customer acquisition cost (CAC).
+“My value to clients truly shows when it comes to customer acquisition cost (CAC) (How to lower your customer acquisition cost here!).
 I spent a lot of time with data and analytics tools towards the end of last year to give my clients a full picture of what their funnel looks like so that they can see a positive return on investment.
 This also allows me to explain my decisions better when it comes to budget and pacing.
 In 2019, data visibility, funnel visibility, and improvement to CAC metrics are my main priorities for my existing clients.”

 3. Prioritizing Multi-Channel Approaches